dlight/extensible/README.md

 Currently this is a toy interpreter for lambda calculus with integers and booleans, and just three operations (addition, equality and if-then-else).
-Variables are supposed to be lexically scoped.
+Variables are supposed to be lexically scoped, and evaluation order is strict.

 # How to run it